 In addition to their use in the aviation sector, SBAS systems are essential for applications where accuracy and integrity are critical.
 In particular, they are indispensable for all applications where people’s lives are at stake or for which some form of legal or commercial guarantee is required.

-For example, SBAS make it possible to improve and extend the scope of applications for GPS in areas such as precision farming, the guidance of agricultural machinery, on-road vehicle fleet management, oil exploration for the positioning of platforms at sea or for scientific applications such as geodesy.
+For example, SBAS make it possible to improve and extend the scope of applications for GNSS in areas such as precision farming, the guidance of agricultural machinery, on-road vehicle fleet management, oil exploration for the positioning of platforms at sea or for scientific applications such as geodesy.